AdobeDocs/audience-manager.pt-BR/help/using/features/administration/admin-console-migration.md

 seo-description: Audience Manager user management is moving to Adobe Admin Console.
 This article explains what you need to do to prepare for user migration, and what will change once the migration is complete.
 seo-title: Audience Manager User Migration to Admin Console
 solution: Audience Manager
-title: Migração de usuário do Audience Manager para o Admin Console
+title: Migração de usuários do Audience Manager para o Admin Console
 feature: Administration
 exl-id: d9069cc1-87fa-47b7-ad0c-d69ee37fc91e
 source-git-commit: 319be4dade263c5274624f07616b404decb7066f